 - Sign in to the app with your username and password.
 Start streaming and torrenting securely on your Android device!

 How to Download Android VPN APK Files

 Downloading the APK version from any of the recommended VPNs’ websites is easy.
-To do this, you need to change the settings in your phone to allow apps from third-party developers to be downloaded.
-The exact instructions for this may be different for each device, but here are the general steps for most devices:
+To do this, you need to change your phone’s settings to allow apps from third-party developers to be downloaded.
+The exact instructions may be different for each device, but here are general steps you can follow:

 - Sign up for a VPN.
-I recommend you get ExpressVPN as it’s fast and easy to use on all Android devices.
+I recommend you get ExpressVPN’s fast and easy-to-use Android app.

-- Tap on “Install apps from external sources/Install unknown apps”.
+- Tap “Install apps from external sources/Install unknown apps.”

 - Select the browser you want to download the APK file from (e.g. Chrome).

 - Once you’ve downloaded it, there will be a prompt asking if you trust the app.
 Tap “Confirm” and the file will be installed on your device.

 What’s the best VPN for my Android device?

 ExpressVPN is the best VPN I found for Android with ultra-fast speeds and solid protection to stream, torrent, and more without issue.
 During tests, servers were never blocked by annoying proxy errors and I had lag-free connections on all servers.
 It also protected my Android devices when using public WiFi, so my data was safe at airports, restaurants, hotels, and more.